dmwm/PHEDEX/Documentation/README/README-ProdHarvest.txt

 pre-specified directory configured by production.
 The summary files must be dropped into the inbox directory of the DropSmry agent.
 This agent parses the summary file extracting from it the POOL XML fragment and checksums of the EVD data files.
-The file sizes are currently not available in the summary file.
+File sizes are currently not available in the summary file.
 DropSmry calls a local site glue script (option -sizequery) passing as arguments the LFN and the output directory of the EVD files in the production jobs.
 See e.g.